bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 geometries... and even games!) using algebra.
 You don't need to start with a structure and then make up an algebra to describe it, you can go the other way as well.
-In our case, instead of describing "board fragments" and then saying 0 was the empty one and `+` involved gluing them together, and describing u, d, l, r as sliding motions, etc, we could have just put on our mathematician hats and said something like:
+In our case, instead of describing "board fragments", and then defining `+` in terms of gluing them together, and u, d, l, r in terms of sliding them around, we could have just put on our mathematician hats and said something
+like:
-* let "board fragments" be a set
+* let "board fragments" be a set of elements closed under an associative operator, `+`, with an identity element, 0 (the "empty board fragment")
-* the following are board fragments: .♟♚♛♝♞♜♙♔♕♗♘♖ and 0
+* the following are also board fragments: .♟♚♛♝♞♜♙♔♕♗♘♖
-* `+` is an associative operator over board fragments, with 0 as identity
-* let "movements" be a set
+* let "movements" be a set closed under an associative invertible operator, shown by concatenation, with an identity element, 1
-* the following are movements: uldr and 1
+* the following are also movements: uldrRFC (with u being the inverse of d, l being the inverse of r, and C being its own inverse)
-* concatenation of movements is an abelian group, with 1 as identity
+* concatenation distributes over `+`, and has an abelian subgroup with kernel udlr
-* concatenation distributes over `+`
-* the concatenative inverse of u is d, and of l is r
+* (we leave out the definitions of R, F, and C for now, for brevity...)

 ...and already, we would be able to express any position in chess.
-For instance, as we have already seen, the initial position can be expressed like this:
+For instance, the initial position can be expressed like this:

     uuuuuuu(♜ + r(♞ + r(♝ + r(♚ + r(♛ + r(♝ + r(♞ + r♜))))))) +
      uuuuuu(♟ + r(♟ + r(♟ + r(♟ + r(♟ + r(♟ + r(♟ + r♟))))))) +